alinex/node-book/doc/README.md

 for all which are working deeply with the Alinex modules and participating to it to understand the parts behind.

+It explains a lot of technologies around NodeJS and web development but it is neither meant as a guide to teach the technologies more like a best practice and how to bring it all together.

 ## Basics